-Given the age structure of the current members of the Executive Board, this status quo needs not be questioned.
+Given the age structure of the current members of the Executive Board, this status quo is not open to question.
 The company is also committed to ensuring access to the expertise of experienced members of the Executive Board.
 Any exclusion based solely on age does not appear expedient to the Executive Board and Supervisory Board, since the optimum composition of the Executive Board could thereby be prevented for merely formal reasons.
 An age limitation in the Articles of Association or the standing rules has been and is therefore deemed unnecessary.